 Your AC system uses a chemical refrigerant to transfer warmth within your house outside.
 This makes your home chilly and comfortable.
-The kind of refrigerant used in your house’s air conditioner has switched several times over the years, following innovative advancements and environmental considerations.
+The kind of refrigerant used in your Calgary house’s air conditioner has switched several times over the years, following innovative advancements and environmental considerations.

-All new home air conditioners have R410a, also known as Puron.
+All new home air conditioners in Calgary have R410a, also known as Puron.
 But this refrigerant will subsequently be phased out.
 This is due to a continuous attention on reducing substances known to have an effect on the environment.

 To find out the “why” that causes cooling rules, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million houses in the United States have air conditioners, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling capabilities.